daibach142/SaitekSwitch/INSTALL.md

 2. Copy `data\*.xml` to a convenient local directory.
 3. Copy `saitekswitch.nas` to your local FlightGear directory `<username>\AppData\Roaming\flightgear.org\Nasal`.
 4. Copy `saitekswitch.xml` to  FGFS Protocol directory `Program Files\Flightgear 2020.3\data\Protocol`.
-5. First run (in Powershell) `saitekswitch.exe <path to config xml file>` & check for any error messages.
+5. First run (in Powershell) `saitekswitch.exe [path to config xml file]` & check for any error messages.

 ## Linux

 1. Run `sudo make install` in a terminal
 2. Copy `./data/*.xml` to a convenient local directory.
-3. First run `saitekswitch <path to config xml file>` & check for any error messages.
+3. First run `saitekswitch [path to config xml file]` & check for any error messages.

+## Note

+An item in [ ] brackets in an optional item, and should be replaced (including the []) with the required path, or omitted to get the default value.